Water Contamination Survival Planning for Seniors: Safe Water After Floods, Spills, and Outages

 This guide is part of the Ultimate Disaster Survival Guide, where you can explore 29+ emergency scenarios seniors should prepare for to protect their safety, independence, and home.
 Water contamination survival planning ensures you always have safe drinking water available—even when the system fails.

-Why Water Contamination Happens During Disasters
+Common Causes of Water Contamination During Disasters

 Many disasters damage the systems that provide safe drinking water.